nikhgupta/scrapix/README.md

 To use the `vBulletin Thread Scraper` inside your ruby applications, simply do:

-    scraper = Pixlr::VBulletin.new # create the scraper
+    scraper = Scrapix::VBulletin.new # create the scraper

     # find images for the following thread
     scraper.url = "http://www.wetacollectors.com/forum/showthread.php?t=40085"